 Intensive English Language Center (IELC) to register for the English bridge placement test.
-All new international students must take the English Bridge Test to determine if English as a Second Language course work is needed during their first semester at the University.
+All new international students must take the Bridge English Placement Test to determine if English as a Second Language course work is needed during their first semester at the University.
+Students unable to attend the scheduled Bridge Tests, may arrange for a personally more convenient time for a $150 fee.
+Failure to complete the Bridge Test requirement may result in a hold being placed on the student's account.
 The Bridge Test measures skills in academic reading, listening, writing and speaking.
 It is scored within 24 hours by the IELC faculty and students are given a result sheet indicating their scores.
 The results of the test will also be forwarded to the students' academic advisor.
 Students are automatically enrolled in required Bridge English courses by IELC based on their test results.
 Students take Bridge classes concurrently with academic classes during their first semester at the University to strengthen their English skills.
 All Bridge classes are 3 credits each and are graded Satisfactory/Unsatisfactory.
 These credits are counted towards your full time enrollment.
 In addition, undergraduates can have up to 6 credits count towards electives.
 Students are exempt from taking the Bridge Test if they meet one of the following conditions (be prepared to show evidence of this when you check in at OISS):

 TRANSFER CREDITS: Upon arrival to Nevada, undergraduate students can check the core transfer courses recognized by the University at the initial admission point on MyNEVADA.
 To see the transferred courses, go to Student Center Dashboard on MyNEVADA, and open Academic Requirement from the dropdown menu under Academics.
 You may also go to the Transfer Credit: Report in the same dropdown menu.
 You will then need to contact the department of your major to see how they will utilize your transferable credits.
 You should submit your official college/university transcripts with course descriptions and course outlines (syllabi) for the purpose of course evaluations.
 The department may also elect to use some of the courses that were not initially accepted as well.After you have received signatures verifying completion of these steps, you will need to submit the Pre-Enrollment Approval Form with all signatures to the OISS to have the Enrollment Hold-OISS and Enrollment Hold-Immunization removed.